mrocklin/blog/_posts/work/2015-10-27-Distributed-ad-hoc.md

 Data Locality
 -------------

+However we often don't want to move data.

-The result of the computation stays on the remote computer where the computation occurred.
-We only transfer data when necessary.
-Data transfer often becomes the bottleneck; we want to avoid calling `.result()` whenever possible.
-We avoid data transfer by allowing `submit` calls to accept futures
+By default the result of the computation (`2`) stays on the remote computer where the computation occurred.
+Data transfer often becomes the bottleneck; we avoid calling `.result()` whenever possible.

-directly:
+We avoid data transfer by allowing `submit` calls to directly accept futures as
+arguments:

 {% highlight Python %}
->>> y = executor.submit(inc, x)
+>>> y = executor.submit(inc, x)  # no need to call x.result()
 {% endhighlight %}

 This deviates from the `concurrent.futures` API where we would wait on `x`